ovidiomanteiga/deolingo/README.md

     &permitted{park} :- not &forbidden{park}.
 """

-solutions = deolingo.solve(program, all_models=True, grouped=True)
+solutions = DeolingoSolver().solve(program, all_models=True, grouped=True)

 print(solutions)
 ```

-The `deolingo.solve` function returns a string with the output of the ASP solver.
+The `DeolingoSolver.solve` method returns a list of all the deontic answer sets as the output of the deontic ASP solver.